Regression thresholds for guarded rollouts

 Where:

-is the metric value for the control variation
+newis the metric value for the new variationoriginalis the metric value for the original variation

 Example

-If the control group’s error rate is 5% and the regression threshold is set to 10%, LaunchDarkly detects a regression when the treatment group’s error rate exceeds 5.5%, as calculated here:
+If the original variation’s error rate is 5% and the regression threshold is set to 10% using relative difference, LaunchDarkly detects a regression when there is statistically significant evidence that the new variation’s error rate exceeds:

 Risk tolerance and threshold selection